cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ##### Single URL

-A single URL's results will be available directly in the *data* object.
+A single URL results are available directly in the *data* object.

 ```javascript
 fetchUrl:  'localhost:50123/public/nodes'